Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### AWS Control Tower

-* Easy way to set up and govern a secure and compliant multi-account AWS environment based on best practices
+* Easy way to set up and govern a secure and compliant multi-account AWS environment based on best practices -> known as `landing zone`
 * Benefits:
   * Automate the set up of your environment in a few clicks
   * Automate ongoing policy management using guardrails
   * Detect policy violations and remediate them
   * Monitor compliance through an interactive dashboard
-* AWS Control Tower runs on top of AWS Organizations:
+* **AWS Control Tower runs on top of AWS Organizations**:
   * It automatically sets up AWS Organizations to organize accounts and implement SCPs (Service Control Policies)
+* Guardrails are used for governance and compliance:
+  * `Preventive guardrails` are based on SCPs and disallow API actions
+  * `Detective guardrails` are implemented using AWS Config rules and Lambda functions and monitor and govern compliance
+* The root user in the management account can perform actions that guardrails would disallow

 ### Pricing Models in AWS